opensearch-project/observability/integrations/docs/Integration-API.md

 ```
 POST _integration/store/$instance_name
 ```
-The $instance_name represents the specific name the integration was instanciated with - for example an Nginx Integration can be a template for multiple Nginx instances each representing different domain / aspect such as geographic.
+The $instance_name represents the specific name the integration was instanced with - for example, Nginx Integration can be a template for multiple Nginx instances each representing different domain / aspect such as geographic.

 ```jsoon